World Economic Forum Welcomes SARABURI SANDBOX LOW CARBON CITY A New Member Of Transitioning Industrial Clusters Initiative, Accelerating Thailand's G...

+data-text="World Economic Forum welcomes "SARABURI SANDBOX LOW CARBON CITY" a new member of Transitioning Industrial Clusters Initiative, accelerating Thailand's green energy transition" data-link=" Economic Forum welcomes "SARABURI SANDBOX LOW CARBON CITY" a new member of Transitioning Industrial Clusters Initiative, accelerating Thailand's green energy transition" class="whatsapp">Shar

-Media OutReach Newswire - 7 October 2024 - Thai Cement Manufacturers Association (TCMA) reveals another step forward of "SARABURI SANDBOX LOW CARBON CITY" to the World Economic Forum's global project, "Transitioning Industrial Clusters Initiative", marking the first industrial cluster in Thailand, the third in ASEAN, and the 21st worldwide to join this initiative.
+BANGKOK, THAILAND - media OutReach Newswire - 7 October 2024 - Thai Cement Manufacturers Association (TCMA) reveals another step forward of 'SARABURI SANDBOX LOW CARBON CITY' to the World Economic Forum's global project, 'Transitioning Industrial Clusters Initiative', marking the first industrial cluster in Thailand, the third in ASEAN, and the 21st worldwide to join this initiative.
 This milestone underscores the bold collaborative action and TCMA's leadership in accelerating the energy transition contribute to the achievement of low carbon city.

 Hashtag: #TCMA